Introduction

 Tendering and procurement strategy

-These contract procedure rules and standing orders are the contracting authority’s rules for the buying, renting and leasing of goods, services and works and apply to all relevant contracts made by the Council unless otherwise specified.
+Somerset Council’s Constitution governs the way that Somerset Council operates.
+This includes the Council’s financial regulations and Contract Standing orders which are the contracting authority’s rules for the buying, renting and leasing of goods, services and works and apply to all relevant contracts made by the Council unless otherwise specified.

-The aim of these rules is to assist officers in achieving best practice and lawful procurement, to ensure that the Council fulfils its duty of delivering best value for its council tax payers and excellent outcomes for its service users.
+The aim of these rules is to assist officers in achieving best practice whilst completing a legal procurement process in line with Public Procurement rules.
+This ensures that the Council fulfils its duty by delivering the best value for its council tax payers and excellent outcomes for its service users.

 Back to top